-*Note: this is a pure, passive antenna only, (so optionally you can add any signal amplifier of your choosing (if your install warrants it).
+*Note: this is a pure, passive antenna only, (so optionally you can add a signal amplifier of your choosing (if your install warrants it).
 In many cases, a signal amplifier may actually be a waste of money or make the signal noiser.
 We do recommend adding them if your install also has high loss (i.e. long coax runs in excess of 50ft or if there are any splitters in the line) or a weakened TV tuner, as a decent quality Signal Amplifier can help resolve signal drop-outs resulting from these issues, however on the other hand, as a general rule of thumb only, signal amplifiers are generally not as beneficial in low to moderate install loss installs, (assuming the TV's tuner is working properly with sensitivity up to spec).

 *We offer our insane gain models in two versions (your choice of either long range on UHF only or a version with long range on both VHF & UHF),: